-The Kuldip Gill Writing Fellowship
+The Kuldip Gill writing fellowship

 Each year the English department welcomes an accomplished Canadian writer to inspire students, mentor aspiring writers, and provide practical advice on publishing, while receiving dedicated time to work on their own creative projects.

-During the winter semester (January to April), the Writer in Residence works with faculty and students, visiting creative writing classes, consulting one-on-one with students, and enriching the local literary community by participating in both UFV and community events.
+During the winter semester (January to April), the Writer in Residence works with faculty and students, visiting creative writing classes, consulting one-on-one with students, and enriching the local literary scene by participating in both UFV and community events.

 Apply to UFV's Writer in Residence Position

 Rob Taylor is the author of four poetry collections: Strangers, Oh Not So Great: Poems from the Depression Project, The News and The Other Side of Ourselves.
 The News was shortlisted for the Dorothy Livesay Poetry Prize.
 Rob is also the author of six poetry chapbooks, most recently The Green Waves: Poems from Roblin Lake, and the editor of What the Poets are Doing: Canadian Poets in Conversation and Best Canadian Poetry 2019.